mrcavalcanti/mosaicoo/docs/sources/auth/generic-oauth.md

 **Basic example:**

 In the following example user will get `Editor` as role when authenticating.
-The value of the property `role` will be the resulting role if the role is a proper Grafana role, i.e. `Viewer`, `Editor` or `Admin`.
+The value of the property `role` will be the resulting role if the role is a proper Mosaicoo role, i.e. `Viewer`, `Editor` or `Admin`.

 Payload: